delph-in/pydelphin/docs/guides/developer.rst

 parentheses after the module name).

-It is good for a module to be conservative with its dependencies (i.e., climb to higher tiers).
+It is good for a module to be conservative with its dependencies (i.e., climb to higher tiers, where Tier 0 is higher than Tier 1, and so on).
 Module authors may consult this list to see on which tier their modules would be placed.

-If someone wants to take over maintainership of a module and spin it off as a separate repository, those without dependencies are the most eligible.
+If someone wants to take over maintainership of a PyDelphin module and spin it off as a separate repository, then modules without dependencies are the most eligible.
 For instance, if someone wants to take over responsibility for the :mod:`delphin.mrs` module, then they may want to also include the MRS codecs in their repository, or at least test the codecs to changes they make.

 * Tier 0